ayushxx7/ayush-mandowara-blog/content/PredictiveAnalysis/01-Linear-Regression.md

 x-axis - Independent Variable - Predictor Variable
 y-axis - Dependent Variable - Output Variable

-### Types
+## Types
-1. Simple Lienar Regression - Model with only 1 independent variable
+1. Simple Linear Regression - Model with only 1 independent variable
 2. Multiple Linear Regression - Model with more than 1 independent variable

-## Simple Linear Regression
+# Simple Linear Regression
 - Fit a straight line on the data
 - Equation of Straight Line: `y = mx + c`
     - Slope: How much will y increase if x increases